Metal Stamping Checklist

 METAL STAMPING KIT - LETTER STAMP SETS

 To start you off, we have a Metal Stamping Kit that includes your basic 3mm font, bench block, hammer and some metal blanks.
-The 3mm size will help in your initial Stamping trials to give you better stamping results with less time practicing.
+The 3mm size will help in your initial Stamping trials to give you better stamping results with less time practising.
 Lowercase also 'softens' the stamped message.
 Using all caps can look like SHOUTING.
 If you like the particular font, you can buy the uppercase later.

 STAMP STRAIGHT TAPE